Chef Tasha Mabin ’10, Dual Passions

 Tasha Mabin’s dream of attending The Culinary Institute of America started in her freshman year of high school.
-“During my home economic classes I found I had a knack for cooking,” says Tasha, assistant manager at the Compass Group in Washington, DC.
+“During my home economic classes I found I had a knack for cooking,” says Tasha, catering director at The Compass Group in Washington, DC.
 “We had a representative visit from the CIA who did a demonstration on salts and showed a video of the school.
 I was entranced; the school was so beautiful.
 Right then and there I decided it as my dream school.”

 With that singular goal in mind Tasha enrolled in Mercer County Technical vocational school in Pennington, NJ during her junior year.
 “My instructor, Scott Engle ’89, showed me what a culinary career could be, and got me involved in SkillsUSA competitions.
 I also worked at a fine-dining Italian restaurant as a tournant so I got a chance to work different stations.”